Safer Streets Littleton

 Program Overview

-Safer Streets Littleton is both a program and a philosophy framing how the City approaches safety systemically while implementing tangible actions.
+Safer Streets Littleton is both a program and a philosophy framing how the city approaches safety systemically while implementing tangible actions.
 The program is led by the City’s Transportation Team, which works collaboratively with other city departments, including the City Manager’s Office, other Public Works groups, Community Development, Communications, and the Littleton Police Department, to ensure a holistic approach to street safety.

 The program is guided by the following focus areas: